kolkhis/prolug-coursework/security-engineering/unit7/u7lab.md

           ```

    - What other questions do you have about this lab, and how might you go figure them out?
-        - TODO: Question about the IP -- how is that determined?
+        - Question about the IP -- how is that determined?
 I think it is the
           Kubernetes running under the hood assigning the IPs, since `10.x.x.x` is
           indicative of a kubernetes CNI.